 “My husband and I had been trying for years to have a child.
 As soon as we found out I was pregnant, our doctor told us the egg had implanted outside my uterus—an ectopic pregnancy.
 We were devastated to learn that if the pregnancy continued, I could die.

 Our doctor wanted to treat me right away using a relatively simple outpatient process.
-Unfortunately, our doctor could only treat me at the nearby St. Joseph’s Health Mission Hospital, which required that I undergo a series of additional ultrasounds, tests, bloodwork, and paperwork to ensure I wasn’t trying to get an abortion.
+Unfortunately, our doctor could only treat me at the nearby Mission Hospital, part of St. Joseph Health, which required that I undergo a series of additional ultrasounds, tests, bloodwork, and paperwork to ensure I wasn’t trying to get an abortion.
 The doctor said, “This is the treatment.
 This is the standard, but the hospital said they don’t want to be a part of that.”

 Instead of getting the simple, straightforward treatment my doctor wanted, my husband and I faced a wall of red tape.
 And delaying treatment of an ectopic pregnancy would have put my health and life at risk.
 It was a question of my survival versus an embryo that’s in the wrong place and has no chance of surviving.
 For them to pass judgment, to question if I’m just making up an excuse for termination, is insulting.
 This religious institution imposed their version of morality on me.
 I was so angry that they were trying to shame me and call me a liar.